EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 2. :code:`"@type":"Circular"`

-This option indicates that the payload pointing axis can be maneuvered inside a circular region of diameter as indicated by the :code:`diameter` name, value pair.
-The axis of the cone is aligned to the nominal orientation of the instrument specified in the :code:`instrument` JSON object.
+This option indicates that the instrument pointing axis can be maneuvered about the nadir vector inside a circular region of diameter as indicated by the :code:`diameter` name, value pair.

 .. csv-table:: Expected parameters
    :header: Parameter, Data type, Units, Description